Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Camberley and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement to all Camberley and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the conformance to each Healthy Homes Standard that apply or will be applicable to an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply to an apartment rental.

-• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed , or altered lease.

-• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes